oliveira-alexdias/design-patterns-csharp/README.md

 uniformly. *(not implemented yet)*

-**Decorator**: Attachadditional responsibilities to an object dynamically.Decorators provide a flexible alternative to subclassing for extending functionality *(not implemented yet)*
+**Decorator**: Attachadditional responsibilities to an object dynamically.Decorators provide a flexible alternative to subclassing for extending functionality

 **Facade**: Provide a unified interface to a set of interfacesin a subsystem.
 Facade defines a higher-level interface that makesthe subsystem easier to use.